avvo/coding-style/README.md

 Linters make it simple to adhere to the guidelines, so be sure you have them installed!

-## Jshint
+## JSHint
-For linting JavaScript.
+[JSHint](http://www.jshint.com/) is a JavaScript code style checker based on Doug Crockford's less forgiving [JSLint](http://www.jslint.com/).
 Configured with `.jshint` files.
 To install:

 1. `brew install node`
 2. `npm install -g jshint`
 3. If you are using `nvm` and `zsh`, ensure that the line to load `nvm` is in `.zshenv` and not `.zshrc`.

 ## Rubocop
-For linting Ruby and rails code.
+[RuboCop](https://github.com/bbatsov/rubocop) is a Ruby code style checker based on the [Ruby Community Style Guide](https://github.com/bbatsov/ruby-style-guide).
 Configured with `.rubocop.yml` files.
 To install:

 1. `gem install rubocop`